3 Essential Tips to Stop Christmas Causing More Infertility Pain

 So just in case that is you, I want to end by making sure you understand that in no way are you being unfair to others by not answering their baby questions in the way they expect you to, or not attending an event because you don’t feel up to it.
 The important thing to be aware of is if you compromise your own feelings by hiding your pain, then you are saying that being fair to others is more important than being fair to yourself.

 So, use my 3 Essential Tips to Stop Christmas Causing More Infertility Pain, because let’s be honest having fertility issues is unfair enough already.

-If you are interested in finding out what it would be like to work with a Freedom Fertility Coach, please click here.
+If you are interested in finding out what it would be like to work with a Freedom Fertility Specicalist, please click here.